seedbank/hq-rep/README.md

 hq-rep
 ======

-A repository with the software used by SEED Bank members
+A repository for the software used by SEED Bank members